 A serious anomaly was observed by critics of these events.
 Moreno had been banned indefinitely from Wikipedia in 2007, on the charge of activist editing.
-Now his blog defamations were championed by another religious movement active in America, and centred at Myrtle Beach.
-Worse still perhaps, closely informed observers were convinced that Moreno personally conducted a web mission, in the guise of a new editor, to sabotage a Wikipedia link to my article on the Sai Baba movement.
+Now his blog defamations were championed by another religious movement active in America, centred at Myrtle Beach.
+Worse still perhaps, closely informed observers concluded that Moreno personally conducted a web mission, in the guise of a new editor, to sabotage a Wikipedia link to my article on the Sai Baba movement.

 Two years later, a concession was made in my direction.
-Coming to terms with the nature of events was not easy for the Wikipedia management, but Jimmy Wales made some private admissions about the very unpredictable nature of the editorship.
+Coming to terms with the nature of events was not easy for the Wikipedia management.
+However, Jimmy Wales made some private admissions about the very unpredictable nature of the editorship.
 In 2012 he personally deleted the SSS108 User page of 2006, a creation of Gerald Joe Moreno which had proved influential.
 That page was entitled User:SSS108/Kevin Shepherd.

 The SSS108 (Moreno) User page of 2006 included a collaboration with Jossi Fresco, the “cult” promoter who gained notoriety even within the relatively indulgent ranks of Wikipedia editors and administrators.
 Here was the origin of the myth about “New Media Books Ltd,” a publisher who did not actually exist but of whom I was supposedly the incarnation.
 Here also was the story of redoubtable Mrs. Barringer, a putative book expert who was unable to decode the globally relevant listings of such book trade giants as Amazon and Nielsen Bookdata.